-The current OOMMF release does not support an installation procedure.
-For now, simply run the executables from the directories in which they were unpacked/built.
+OOMMF software does not support an installation procedure.
+Simply run the executables from the directories in which they were unpacked/built.

 2.2.5 Using OOMMF Software

 To start using OOMMF software, run the OOMMF bootstrap application (Sec.
 5).
 This may be launched from the command line interface: